Remote Consultations with Kim Houston CCAB

 We will keep in close contact following the initial consultation and you will be asked to contact Kim each week by email to discuss progress.

-Once Kim receives the email, she will arrange a mutually convenient time for a consultation, and will then send out all the necessary documentation, including a questionnaire, veterinary referral form, and invoice for payment.
+To arrange a remote consultation, please contact Kim or send an email to email@example.com.
+Once Kim receives the email, she will arrange a mutually convenient time for a consultation, and will then send out all the necessary documentation, including a questionnaire and veterinary referral form.

 - All consultations must be pre-paid.